-Let me be 100% clear: the word “begotten” does NOT appear in the Greek, nor does monogenes include it in it’s meaning.
+To be 100% clear: the word “begotten” does NOT appear in the Greek, nor does monogenes include “begotten” in its meaning.

 It’s not there.

 It’s an (inaccurate) hold-over from the King James version and only appears in a few modern translations because monogenes does NOT indicate birth or creation of any kind.
-It doesn’t refer to a beginning or creation, it refers to a state or relationship as defined above.
+It refers to being the “only one of its kind” as seen above.